microsoft/terminal/doc/specs/#607 - Commandline Arguments for the Windows Terminal.md

 `split-pane [--target,-t target-pane] [-h]|[-v] [--percent,-% split-percentage] [terminal_parameters]`

-Creates a new pane by splitting the given pane vertically or horizontally.
+Creates a new pane in the currently focused tab by splitting the given pane vertically or horizontally.

+TODO: Should this be named `new-pane`, to match `new-tab`?

 **Parameters**:
 * `--target,-t target-pane`: Creates a new split in the given `target-pane`.
   Each pane has a unique index (per-tab) which can be used to identify them.
-If omitted, defaults to `0` (the first pane).
+  These indicies are assigned in the order the panes were created.
+If omitted, defaults to the index of the currently focused pane.
 * `-h`, `-v`: Used to indicate which direction to split the pane. `-v` is "vertically" (think `[|]`), and `-h` is "horizontally" (think `[-]`).
 If omitted, defaults to vertical.
 If both `-h` and `-v` are provided, defaults to